 The main area is about 5 minutes up the wash, but there appear to be several fun diversions on the walls lining the approach.

 Another taller boulder is located 100' past the main area.

 The main area is close to the GPS location shown.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Rd.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Rd.
 West:

 This area is known to most locals as the North Road bouldering Area which has two sides to it(east of the road and west of the road) The real Pueblo bouldering area is east of Diamond Dr. next to the old Pueblo Middle School, in Pueblo Canyon proper, and parts of School Canyon.